ncsu-cga/research.package/_pages/consent.md

 The [`RPUIOrderedTask`](https://pub.dev/documentation/research_package/latest/research_package_ui/RPUIOrderedTask-class.html) class will automatically present the task based on each step objects in the task.
 It also gives you the possibility to gather the results which is the signature in this case.

 This widget returns a full screen [`Scaffold`](https://docs.flutter.io/flutter/material/Scaffold-class.html) widget.
-Therefore the recommended usage is to create a route which returns an [`RPUIOrderedTask](https://pub.dev/documentation/research_package/latest/research_package_ui/RPUIOrderedTask-class.html) and then navigate to this route.
-The minimum example is the following:
+Therefore the recommended usage is to create a route which returns an [`RPUIOrderedTask`](https://pub.dev/documentation/research_package/latest/research_package_ui/RPUIOrderedTask-class.html) and then navigate to this route.
-This widget returns a full screen [`Scaffold`](https://docs.flutter.io/flutter/material/Scaffold-class.html) widget. so the recommended usage is to create a route which returns an [RPUIOrderedTask`](https://pub.dev/documentation/research_package/latest/research_package_ui/RPUIOrderedTask-class.html) and then navigate to this route.
-The minimum example is the following:
-This widget returns a full screen [`Scaffold`](https://docs.flutter.io/flutter/material/Scaffold-class.html) widget. so the recommended usage is to create a route which returns an [RPUIOrderedTask](https://pub.dev/documentation/research_package/latest/research_package_ui/RPUIOrderedTask-class.html) and then navigate to this route.
 The minimum example is the following:

 ``` dart
 class ConsentDocumentTaskRoute extends StatelessWidget {